dzvilius/visual-money-tracker/README.md

   - [x] Output value in Euros.
 - As a user, I want to see my income as chart, so that, I know what percentage I've received from each source.
   - [x] Display a pie chart with percentage values for each income source.
-- As a user, I want to see an income source breakdown, so that, I can see each item in more detail.
+- As a user, I want to see income source breakdown, so that, I can see each item in more detail.
   - [x] Display item breakdown for each income category.

 ---